paveltimofeev/screens.io/tasklist.md

 - Use Master term instead of Reference?
 - **------------ CLOSED BETA MILESTONE ------------**

+- Frontend: refreshing page after approve case is annoying, need to replace it with longOp + changing state of particular case
 - Frontend: Full mobile support - scenario page tabs, settings tab, secondary page actions under the more (...) button, comparer
 - Frontend: Should logout user on Delete Account
 - [Feature+] Stubs for images (see. backend/app_logic/engine_scripts/puppet/interceptImages.js)